ethan-l-chen-24/HomeMade-Search-Engine/indexer/DESIGN.md

 6. Test valgrind using `make valgrind`

 7. Run the same tests on indextest to test the code and also prove that the loadIndex method works well

+For the indextest in particular, it is important to note that I compared the test files to the original indexes by eye, as well as to the output given on the tse website.
+This is how I validated the success of my algorithm.